rriemann/blog/_posts/2015-08-08-social-media-spam-scam.md

 {% include figure image_path="/assets/img/selfies-autocorrection.jpg" alt="My PC doesn’t know “selfies”." caption="My PC doesn’t know “selfies”." %}

 But there is more on the Facebook timeline: Selfies.
 I find this somehow quite ego-centric[^3].
-This week, I came arcross a photo album tagged with `#selfie-time`.
+This week, I came across a photo album tagged with `#selfie-time`.
 This was obviously the self-chosen motto.
 Now, one is allowed to let go all constraints.
 Problem solved.

 As far as I know, there is pretty much nothing one can do.
 However, there are [browser-plugins](http://jezebel.com/5932109/finally-a-way-to-turn-facebook-baby-pictures-into-adorable-cats) that promise to replace Facebook baby photos with cats and there is a [Conchita Wurst-plugin](wurstify.me) that just adds a beard on every face in the web.
 Technically speaking, we are already close to replace selfies with something else - think of cats!